 MEDICAL DISABILITY DEPARTMENT

-Employees who have been approved for long-term disability benefits will be transferred from their original department to a special department in Human Resources Benefits for managing long-term disability cases.
-All accrued sick and vacation leave must be exhausted before long term disability payments will begin.
+Employees who have been approved for long term disability benefits will be transferred from their original department to a special department in Human Resources Benefits for managing long-term disability cases.

 Eligible employees can:

 · Continue their employee health and other benefits at the regular employee premium rates.

 · Continue the child or spouse Courtesy Scholarship benefits for which they are eligible or become eligible during the leave.

 No contributions may be made to the Emory University Retirement Plan by the employee or on behalf of the employee while on leave without pay.
 Further, employees are not eligible to accrue paid leave during leave without pay periods.